carrot93/shadow-schemas/README.md

-meteor-validity
+Validity
 ===============
-A very simple validation pattern aimed at maximum flexibility.
+Validity is a very simple validation pattern aimed at maximum flexibility.

+###### This is an [Atmosphere](https://atmosphere.meteor.com/) complient smart package for Meteorite (Meteor).
+Install with `mrt add validity`, this package has no dependencies.

+This project is intended to be a dependency of [ReactiveSchema](https://github.com/CMToups/meteor-reactive-schema)

+## Summary
 This package gives you a Validity object that lets you call `Validity.allow()` and  `Validity.deny(\*message*\)`.
+Everyone has different uses cases for validation, and more often then not you end up having to hack your way around a gridlocked codebase.
-Everyone has different uses cases for validation and sometimes just need to pass some data into a function and test if it meets your criteria.
+This package just lets you pass some data into a function and test if it meets your criteria.
+Its simple and resuable anywhere on the server or client.

-# Usage
+## Usage

 ```js